Welcome to the Postbaccalaureate Research Education Program at the University of Arizona (PREP @ UAZ)

 - Financial support

-- Participates will apply through the Graduate College HERE
+- Participants will apply through the Graduate College (GradApp) HERE

 - Early application deadline is March 2

 - Application fee waivers are available for American Indian/Alaska Native applicants.
-Please send an email to Tiffani Begay and include your name, student ID, and Certificate of Indian Blood.
+Please send an email to Carolina Pineda and include your name, student ID, and Certificate of Indian Blood.

 - Must have a GPA of 2.75 or higher